Frequently Asked Questions | NYU Tandon School of Engineering

 What is the difference between an MBA and the Management of Technology degree?

 • MBA Overview: The MBA provides a broad education in Business.
 It equips students with versatile skills applicable across various industries.
-However, its generality does not delve deeply into the specific nuances of tech-driven world.
+However, its generality does not delve deeply into the specific nuances of the tech-driven world.

-• MOT Overview: On the other hand, the MOT offers a balanced approach between business and technology.
+• MOT Overview: On the other hand, the MOT degree offers a balanced approach between business and technology.
 This program is designed to complement technical expertise with strategic business skills, facilitating the identification of opportunities for technological innovation across industries.

 • Unique Strengths of MOT: The MOT program uniquely positions graduates to bridge the gap between technology and business.
 By combining technical proficiency with strategic acumen, it empowers individuals to lead in a rapidly evolving technological landscape and uncover new avenues for business innovation.